-- ¼ tsp kosher salt (pinch of table salt)
+- ¼ tsp kosher salt (pinch of fine salt)

 - Prep pan and oven: Grease an 8-inch square pan, line with parchment paper overlapping the edges of the pan.
 Grease parchment paper.
 Preheat oven to 350F.

-- Bake crust: Place pan in the center of the oven and bake for 20-25 minutes or until lightly golden.
+- Pre-bake crust: Gently press crust mixture into an even layer in prepared pan.
+The mixture might look dry and loose at first, but should stick together when pressed.
+Place on center rack of oven and bake for 20-25 minutes or until lightly golden.
 Allow to cool slightly and reduce oven to 325°F.

 - Make filling: Beat together eggs, yolks and sugar until pale and creamy, about 3-5 minutes.
-This can be done with a whisk by hand, or in a standing mixer fitted with a paddle attachment on medium speed.
+This can be done with a whisk by hand, or in a stand mixer fitted with a paddle attachment on medium speed.
 Whisk in lemon juice.
 Sift in flour, baking powder and salt, and mix until just combined.
-Bake in center of oven for approximately 20-34 minutes or until filling is just set with a very slight jiggle.*

 - Chill & serve: Allow to cool to room temperature on a wire rack.
 Chill completely in refrigerator.
 Lift parchment to remove from pan.
 Peel away parchment and cut into 16 squares.
 Dust with powdered sugar before serving.
 Enjoy.